Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 sri lankan food must try

-Why fifty?
-Because with ten or fifteen foods we won’t even scratch the surface.
-Fifty dishes seem like a reasonable amount to give you a good idea of Sri Lankan cuisine.
+Why 50?
+Because with 10 or 15 we won’t even scratch the surface.
+50 Sri Lankan foods seem like a reasonable amount to give you a good idea of the cuisine.
 Besides, you can always pick and choose the dishes that look most interesting to you.
-Fifty is not the limit, but I had to stop somewhere since I didn’t want you to fall asleep reading this guide.
+50 is not the limit, but I had to stop somewhere since I didn’t want you to fall asleep reading this guide.

 For my own nerdy reasons and for your convenience, I have separated all the dishes into categories: breakfast, lunch (rice and curry), condiments, lunch (non-rice-and-curry options), dinner, sweets, and drinks.
 Now let’s get to it!